-The diet, which maintains the balance among body elements/ homeostasis, is called Balancing diet / Wholesome diet .
-The proper food when taken in proper method nourishes the person both physically and mentally and it is the food through which person attains positive health.
+The diet, which maintains the balance among body elements / homeostasis, is called balanced diet / wholesome diet.
+Proper food when taken in proper method nourishes the person both physically and mentally and it is the food through which person attains positive health.

 When the diet is not balanced, that is, when it does not contain all six tastes, it can lead to experiences like feeling hungry after finishing a large meal, feeling weak and tired in the late afternoon, or developing cravings for certain foods.

 Ayurveda recommends that we eat a balanced diet (with all six tastes) regularly.
 A balanced diet means balance of doshas.
 Each taste contains nutritional factors that the body needs for proper functioning.
-However, only the presences of six tastes is also not sufficient , the factors like avoiding a rush during eating, use of type of utensils, sequence of different food, season, period of day are also important.
+However, only the presence of six tastes is also not sufficient, the factors like avoiding a rush during eating, use of various type of utensils, sequence of different food, seasons, and period of day are also important.
 These are explained in detail in this issue.

-UNBALANCING DIET is called Virudh Ahara in ayurveda
+Unbalanced diet is called Virudh Ahara in Ayurveda

 The diet, which disturbs the balance among the body elements is called unbalanced diet.
 Many times a physically balanced diet can also disturb the homeostasis.
 Unbalanced diet causes diseases on continued indulgence.